State Guide

 How to Start a Food Truck in Ohio

-Ohio's MFSO license, SB 150 statewide reciprocity, the 2024 Low Risk MRFE option, and an 88-county home-rule patchwork.
+Ohio's MFSO license, statewide license recognition under ORC 3717.43, the 2024 Low Risk MRFE option, and an 88-county home-rule patchwork.
 Real fees and timelines for Columbus, Cleveland, Cincinnati, Toledo, and Akron.

 The Opportunity

-Why Ohio became one of the easier Midwest markets after SB 150.
+Why Ohio is one of the easier Midwest markets: one MFSO license, valid statewide.

 Ohio's mobile food rules are governed at the state level by Ohio Administrative Code 3717-1 (the State of Ohio Uniform Food Safety Code) and Ohio Revised Code Chapter 3717.
 But the actual Mobile Food Service Operation (MFSO) license is issued by your local board of health — the health district where your business headquarters is located.
 Ohio has 113 local health districts spread across 88 counties, and every one of them sets its own MFSO fee.

-The catch is that SB 150 didn't preempt local zoning, parking, or business-license rules.
+The catch is that statewide license recognition doesn't preempt local zoning, parking, or business-license rules.
 Each city still controls where trucks can park, downtown distance buffers, and city-specific business permits.
 Cleveland enforces a 100-foot buffer from brick-and-mortar restaurants downtown and a 750-foot exclusion zone around special events.
 Columbus runs Mobile Food Vending under city ordinance Chapter 573 with its own city license layered on top of the county MFSO.
 Cincinnati's Health Department licenses MFSOs directly with all licenses expiring on a single statewide cliff date — March 1 each year.

 On top of that, a 2024 rule change (effective February 12, 2024) created a brand-new Low Risk Mobile Retail Food Establishment (Low Risk MRFE) license at 50% of the standard MRFE fee — designed for vendors selling shelf-stable goods, eggs, and certain home-produced foods at farmers markets.
 If your concept doesn't involve hot food prep on the truck, this is a meaningful cost cut.